Genusbiz/docs/developers/defining-an-app-model/localization/translator-tool.md

 To hide/show the description column click the **Show description** toggle located in the toolbar.

 ### Search
 To search use the search field located in the toolbar.
 The search is a multicolumn search, it is also possible to search for multiple words by separating the search words with a space.
 To search in a specific column use the search field located below the column name.
 These two functions may be used simultaneously.

+**Note:** The use of ">" and "<" in multicolumn search is currently disabled because of interference with html.

 ### Markdown
 To preview markdown of the translation, toggle the **Markdown** button located in the [edit modal](#edit-cell).